Scene#

 • viewup: a 3d vector indicating the direction of “up” in your scene (should always be 0, -1, 0).

-• clippingRange: a set of a short and long distance, anything outside this range will not be rendered
+• clipping_range: a set of a short and long distance, anything outside this range will not be rendered

 Additional parameters (not generally needed):

-• focalPoint specifies the ‘focal point’ of the camera
+• focal_point specifies the ‘focal point’ of the camera

 • distance the camera’s distance.